 - the ability to test the effectiveness of mitigation efforts aimed at reducing interactions between marine mammals and fishery operations.

 In many cases, the insufficiency of resources for collecting accurate fisheries and marine mammal data has resulted in poor or out-of-date information, particularly those needed to calculate PBR.
 The uncertainty and inadequacy of data can create a need for measures that are more restrictive than necessary, leading to unwarranted economic losses in commercial fisheries.
 Studies have shown that a modest increase in resources to support marine mammal data collection can result in more targeted bycatch reduction measures and less impact on the “bottom line” of commercial fishermen.
 Additional research is needed to better understand the ecological effects of fishing on marine mammals and marine ecosystems, which are even more challenging to define, assess, and mitigate.

 In 2014 and 2015 the Commission co-sponsored two workshops with NMFS to look at innovative and cost-effective ways of collecting marine mammal stock assessment data.
 One workshop examined the use of unmanned aerial systems (UASs or drones) to survey marine mammals, and to collect data on body condition and behavior.
 The second workshop focused on the use of passive acoustics deployed on fixed or towed arrays, or housed in floated buoys or autonomous underwater vehicles (gliders), to detect and estimate the density of marine mammals from their calls.
-We are also seeking partnerships with other government agencies, industry, and the private sector to look for economic incentives for development and use of new technologies for collecting bycatch data.
+The Commission also seeking partnerships with other government agencies, industry, and the private sector to look for economic incentives for development and use of new technologies for collecting bycatch data.

 Selected Peer-Reviewed Publications